 This can happen due to various reasons.

-- Using technical jargon that the receiver does not understand
+- Using heavy words that the listener does not understand

 For example, imagine a manager sending an email to their team, asking them to complete a project by the end of the week.
-However, the email is not clear about the specific tasks that need to be done, the deadline, or the expected outcome.
-As a result, team members may end up working on different tasks, missing deadlines, or producing inferior work.
+However, the email is not clear about the specific tasks that need to be done.
+Also, it neither specifies the deadline, nor the expected outcome.
+That’s again a breakdown of communication.
+As a result, team members may end up working on different tasks, missing the deadline completely, or producing inferior work.

 In today’s globalized world, many organizations work in a multicultural environment.
 While this brings many benefits, it also results in communication breakdown due to differences in language, traditions, and expectations.
 What might seem clear to one person may not be the same for another.
 For example, in some cultures, it is impolite to say “no” directly.
 So people use vague language or avoid answering directly.
 This can lead to misunderstandings and confusion.